 As previously noted, local homestead property tax rates are adjusted based on local education spending per weighted pupil divided by the statewide yield.
-When all else is equal, the more education spending per weighted pupil the school district draws from the statewide Education Fund, the higher its local homestead property tax rate.

-Tax capacity refers to the amount that a school district will draw from the Education Fund for a certain tax rate.
+When all else is equal, the more education spending per Tax capacity refers to the amount that a school district will draw per pupil from the Education Fund for a certain tax rate.